mikedavies-dev/PriceActionUtils/README.md

 ---

-## 2nd Chart Bar Type
+## "2nd Chart" Bar Type

-The 2nd Chart Tick bar type creates an offset version of standard tick charts.
+The "2nd Chart" Tick bar type creates an offset version of standard tick charts.
 This allows traders to view the same market data with different bar formations, which can help identify additional patterns or setups.

 **Implementation:**
 The bar type calculates a 50% offset based on the selected tick period.
 For example, a 2000-tick chart will have a 1000-tick offset.
 At the beginning of each session, the first half of the ticks are ignored, creating bars that form differently from the standard chart while maintaining the same tick period.